Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

   * You can use a MySQL GUI client for this process or if you have command line access to the MySQL database server `mysqldump -u username -p database_name > prod_drupal_site_082019.sql`
   * Copy this file down to your local laptop or workstation.

+#### Fedora hash size (Conditional)

+While this will depend on your pre-existing Production system, it is important to double-check this.
+If you have a larger hash size than the default ISLE system (##), and don't follow the settings below, ISLE may not function properly when your data has been migrated.

+*  If you have larger Fedora collections, there is a possibility that you made changes to the `akubra-llstore.xml` file to allow for the creation of larger or deeper hash directories)
+  * You will need to copy your `/usr/local/fedora/server/config/spring/akubra-llstore.xml` from your Production Fedora System to `./config/fedora/akubra-llstore.xml`
+  * You will then need to add an extra line in the Fedora service (fedora) volumes section to bind mount this file in.
+This will guarantee proper Fedora data hash structure.
+    * `- ./config/fedora/akubra-llstore.xml:/usr/local/fedora/server/config/spring/akubra-llstore.xml`

 #### Solr schema & Islandora transforms